Jerry Lucas: Playoffs

-Post-NBA career
+Post-playing career

 After his NBA career ended, Lucas pursued publishing and educational endeavors.
 In 1974 he co-authored a New York Times best-seller, The Memory Book, and he developed an educational product he named the Lucas Learning System.
 Along with multiple editions of The Memory Book, Lucas has written over 70 other books, most of them related to education or memorization.
+In 1977, he appeared as a contestant on the game show The $128,000 Question, answering questions on the subject of the Bible.

 Personal life

 Lucas has been a committed Christian since his final year in the NBA when he memorized large sections of the New Testament, and many of his current speaking engagements are at churches.
 He was married to Treva Lucas while in college and divorced in 1974.
 That same year he married contemporary Christian singer Sharalee Beard.
 In the 1980s he and Sharalee divorced, and Lucas married Cheri Wulff.
-Lucas and his wife currently live in Templeton, California.
+Lucas and his wife currently live in Gallipolis, Ohio.
 His younger brother is the former football coach Roy Lucas, who died in 2019.